Ben Kozel

-Ben Kozel (born 1973) is an adventurer, author, film maker and teacher, born in South Australia.
+Ben Kozel (born 1973) is an adventurer, author, film maker and Science, Chemistry, Physics teacher in Camberwell High School, born in South Australia.

 With friends Colin Angus and Scott Borthwick of South Africa, Kozel journeyed the length of the Amazon River in 1999–2000.

 In 2001, Kozel, Colin Angus, and Remy Quinter became the first team to travel the entire length of the Yenisey River.